 Goalkeeper with great length and cup competition experience.
 Joined Dynamo via trade from D.C.
 United on December 8, 2014.
 Named Dynamo Defensive Player of the Year in 2016.

-2018 MLS: Has started in 20 games for the Dynamo this season and posted a record of 6-9-5 ...
+2018 MLS: Started in 26 games for the Dynamo this season and posted a record of 9-11-6 ...
+Recorded his ninth win of the season in a 3-2 win at Los Angeles Galaxy on October 28 ...
+Recorded his fourth clean sheet of the year in a 0-0 draw at Orlando City SC on September 22 ...
 Started in a 1-1 draw against FC Dallas on July 21, stopping his third career penalty kick in MLS regular-season play which earned him a spot in the MLS Team of the Week for Week 21 ...
 Recorded his third clean sheet of the season in a 0-0 draw against Colorado Rapids on July 14 ...
 Recorded his second clean sheet of the season in a 3-0 win against Minnesota United FC on July 7 ...
 Recorded his first clean sheet of the season in a 2-0 win against Colorado Rapids on June 9 ...
 Made his season debut in a 5-1 win against Toronto FC on April 21, stopping his second career penalty kick in MLS regular-season play

-LAMAR HUNT U.S. OPEN CUP: In 2018, started in one game and saved two penalties in the shutout win against Los Angeles FC on August 8 to help the Dynamo advance to the final ...
-In 2017, started in two games for Houston Dynamo ...
-In 2016, started in three games for Houston Dynamo ...
-In 2015, started in three games for Houston Dynamo ...
-In 2013, started in four games for D.C.
+LAMAR HUNT U.S. OPEN CUP: 2018: started in two games to help the Dynamo win the 2018 Lamas Hunt U.S. Open Cup; saved two penalties in the penalty shutout win against Los Angeles FC in the semifinals on August 8 and kept a clean sheet in a 3-0 win against Philadelphia Union during the final on September 26 ...
+2017: started in two games for Houston Dynamo ...
+2016,: started in three games for Houston Dynamo ...
+2015: started in three games for Houston Dynamo ...
+2013: started in four games for D.C.
 United ...
-In 2012, started in a 2-1 win at Richmond Kicker on May 29 while playing for D.C.
+2012: started in a 2-1 win at Richmond Kicker on May 29 while playing for D.C.
 United

 2017 MLS: Made his debut in the Audi 2017 MLS Cup Playoffs in a 2-1 win at Portland Timbers on November 5 ...
 Started and played 90 minutes in eight games during the regular season ...
 Nominated to the MLS All-Star Game...
 Recorded Dynamo's second clean sheet of the season and his eleventh in a 4-0 win vs. Orlando City SC on 5/6 ...
 Made his season debut in a 2-2 tie vs. Minnesota United on 4/15 ...
 Dressed for first time of the season in a 4-1 win vs. New York Red Bulls on 4/1 ...
 Missed the first three games of the season due to an injury in the right knee ...
 OPEN CUP: Started and played 120 minutes in a 3-2 win at North Carolina FC on June 14 ...
 Started and played 90 minutes in a 2-0 loss against Sporting Kansas City in the Round of 16 on June 28